praekeltfoundation/docker-django-bootstrap/README.md

  4. *Optional:* If you need to run any build-time tasks, such as collecting static assets, now's the time to do that.
  5. We set the container command (`CMD`) to a list of arguments that will be passed to `gunicorn`.
 We need to provide Gunicorn with the [`APP_MODULE`](http://docs.gunicorn.org/en/stable/run.html?highlight=app_module#gunicorn), so that it knows which WSGI app to run.*

 > Note that previously the way to do point 5 was to set the `APP_MODULE` environment variable.
-That still works, but is no longer the recommended way and is deprecated.
+This functionality has been removed.

 The `django-bootstrap:onbuild` base image does a few steps automatically using Docker's `ONBUILD` instruction.
 It will:
  1. `COPY . /app` - copies the source of your project into the image